 The darker time of year beckons and the presence of our ancestors can be felt.
 We are nearing the end of the Celtic year and our thoughts turn inwards to the spiritual and physical changes within ourselves and how they will affect our destiny.
 We can plan our future to a certain extent, but life is unpredictable and the ‘topsy turvy’ energies, particularly in Cornwall, can turn our well-made plans on their heads and life takes us in a completely different direction.

 It was a wet and misty day today when Cassandra and I visited Lamorna late in the afternoon, to purchase our pumpkins.
 A local resident grows, nurtures and sells them on the boundary of his property.
-The following image is one I captured the previous year during drier weather.
+The following image is one that I captured the previous year during drier weather.

 Lamorna woodland is particularly glorious at this time of year, with its autumnal colours, crisp fallen leaves and the mist swirling around the trees.